Halunen Law attorneys share tips on litigating a case during the COVID-19 pandemic

 February 9th, 2021

-Successful lawsuit against Morrie’s 394 Hyundai serves as the backdrop for litigation seminar.
+A successful lawsuit against Morrie’s 394 Hyundai serves as the backdrop for the litigation seminar.

 Employees, whistleblowers, and others challenging injustice will find a fierce advocate in Amy Boyle.
 Fearless in high-stakes litigation against well-financed foes, she has achieved substantial pre-litigation settlements on behalf of her clients.
 In the courtroom, Amy is a talented litigator, bringing notable skill and experience to bear, and achieving significant results for her clients.